lukemerrett/weekly-music-blogger/README.md

 node index.js
 ```

-The blog article will be output in the root folder with the filename `yyyy-MM-dd-Coding Music-yyyy-MM-dd.markdown`.
+The blog article will be output in the root folder with the filename `yyyy-MM-dd-coding-music-yyyy-MM-dd.markdown`.

 This can then be added immediately to a Jekyll blog; alternatively the markdown can be extracted and used elsewhere.